 Your profit will vary depending on how large your space is and how many children it can accommodate.

 The average cost for full-time care of one child at a US daycare center is $340 per week, while industry profit margins average 6.5%.
 The primary costs are labor and overhead, including rent and materials.
-If your center can cater to 15 children, your annual revenue will be around $265,000, with a profit of about $17,000.
+If your center can cater to 15 children, your annual revenue will be around $265,000, with a profit of more than $17,000.

 What barriers to entry are there?